 5. Type and nature of eligible expenditures

-The eligible expenditures for specific claims will be compensation to First Nations as negotiated by Canada and stipulated in settlement agreements, advance payment agreements for Cumberland House Cree Nation and James Smith Cree Nation 3 specific claims prior to settlement, and monetary compensation established by the tribunal specific claims tribunal to First Nations.
+The eligible expenditures for specific claims will be compensation to First Nations as negotiated by Canada and stipulated in settlement agreements or advance payment agreements, and monetary compensation established by the Specific Claims Tribunal to First Nations.
 Funds will be used to cover the costs of:

-- awards issued by the tribunal.
-The tribunal shall deduct from any award of costs in favour of the claimant, any amount provided to the claimant by the Crown for the purpose of bringing the claim before the tribunal.
-If the compensation is to be paid out in instalments, multi-year payments, interest costs will also be included
+- awards issued by the Specific Claims Tribunal.
+The Tribunal shall deduct from any award of costs in favour of the claimant, any amount provided to the claimant by the Crown for the purpose of bringing the claim before the Tribunal.
+If the compensation is to be paid out in instalments, multi-year payments, interest costs will also be included.

 Funds, not from the Specific Claims Settlement Fund, will also be used for special claims.
 The eligible expenditures for special claims, which may include interim or final settlements derived from RIRSD discussions, will be compensation to Indigenous groups as negotiated by Canada and stipulated in agreements pursuant to Cabinet-approved mandates.